 - 6. To maintain order on school property, in the classroom or at a school-related activity on or off educational property. - B. Corporal Punishment.
-Corporal punishment will be permitted as an option to use as a disciplinary method.
-Corporal punishment may not be used until alternative disciplinary methods have been tried.
-Corporal punishment may be used to discipline a student so long as the following conditions are met: - 1.
-If a school chooses to have corporal punishment, students, parents or guardians shall be informed beforehand at the beginning of the year what types of misconduct could result in corporal punishment.
-Parents or guardians may request in writing that corporal punishment shall not be used to discipline their student.
-A form will be available for parents/guardians to make such an election at the beginning of the school year or when the student first enters the school during the year.
-If parent's request corporal punishment not be used, then an alternative form of discipline will be utilized. - 2.
-Only a principal, assistant principal or teacher may administer corporal punishment and may do so only in the presence of a principal, assistant principal or teacher who shall be informed beforehand and in the student's presence of the reason for the punishment.
-Corporal punishment shall not be administered in a classroom with other children present. - 3.
-The principal shall provide the child's parent or guardian with notification that corporal punishment has been administered and shall provide a written explanation of the reasons and the name of the second person who was present. - C. Isolation.
+The board prohibits corporal punishment, believing that other consequences are more appropriate and effective for teaching self-control.
+No teacher, substitute teacher, student teacher, bus driver, or other employee, contractor, or volunteer may use corporal punishment to discipline any student.
+Reasonable force that is necessary to protect oneself or others is not considered corporal punishment. - C. Isolation.
 Isolation may be a useful discipline tool; therefore, the Board of Education leaves such use to the discretion of the school principal but when total student isolation is used it will be limited to areas in which observation is available. - D. In-School Suspension.
 The Board recognizes and approves the implementation and use of in-school suspension programs in appropriate cases as a progressive disciplinary step and an acceptable alternative to more severe sanctions.
 The parent or guardian shall be notified when a child has been assigned to in-school suspension. - E. Detention.
 Detention may be offered before school, after school or on Saturday.
 The student and/or parent/guardian are to be given at least 24 hours notice that the student is to report to a specific area at the end of the school day or for more serious offenses, on Saturday.
 The only alternative to detention is suspension.
 Detention may be offered at the elementary, middle and high schools. - F. Community Service.
 In lieu of another disciplinary sanction, which the Principal is authorized to impose, the Principal and student may agree to the student performing specified community service for a certain number of hours.
 Such community service may include, but is not limited to, service for the school or for a charitable organization.
 If the community service is not completed, the principal may invoke other disciplinary sanctions appropriate for the original violation. - G. Suspension.
 Suspension is the removal of a student from school for a period of time.
 The length of the suspension will be determined by the severity and/ or frequency of the offense. - 1.
+Mandatory Suspension

-Mandatory Suspension - The following disciplinary measures are mandatory for violations of the specified provisions of the Code of Student Conduct, except in grades K-5, where principals may use discretion in determining the appropriate sanctions.
+The following disciplinary measures are mandatory for violations of the specified provisions of the Code of Student Conduct, except in grades K-5, where principals may use discretion in determining the appropriate sanctions.
 Disciplinary measures other than those specified herein are up to the discretion of the principal, except suspensions for more than ten days, which require the prior approval of the superintendent.
 A child with disabilities recognized by Section 504 of the 1973 Rehabilitation Act, 29 U.S.C.
 705 et seq., or the Individuals with Disabilities Education Act (IDEA), 20 U.S.C.
-2400 et seq., has a right to all procedures established in the law and accompanying federal and state regulations.
+2400 et seg., has a right to all procedures established in the law and accompanying federal and state regulations.
 If the student is identified as a child with disabilities either under the IDEA or Section 504, a determination must be made whether the child's conduct in violating the policy is related to the disability.
 The student's record and master file will reflect the disability and document the determination as to whether the violation is associated with the disability.
 If the violation of the policy is due to the disability recognized by the IDEA or Section 504, procedures for changes in placement must be followed prior to initiating suspensions of greater than ten days.
 Section 504 students who violate the weapons or the drug and alcohol policy are exempt from this determination and are disciplined as non-identified students.